vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 Now, let's build the Hub Flow.
 Here's an overview of how the finished Hub Flow works:
 1. The physical temperature sensor writes new data to the `TemperatureActual` Hub list, every 6 minutes.
 1. The Hub Flow's `TemperatureForAggregation` data source reads `TemperatureActual` and aggregates the data.
-1. The Hub Flow's writes the data from `TemperatureForAggregation` to `TemperatureDaily` Hub list.
+1. The Hub Flow's writes the data from `TemperatureForAggregation` to the `TemperatureDaily` Hub list.

 ### Create the aggregate data Hub list